shaileshhemdev/hemdev-705.603Spring24/sentiment-analysis/SystemsPlan.md

         <b>Model Performance:</b>Feedback from the user engagement to tell us real time if the prediction was accurate or not
     </li>
     <li>
-        <b>Re-training:</b>As we collect new transactions we want the service to periodically re-train on the fresh data with a mix between latest and historical
+        <b>Re-training:</b>As we collect new reviews we want the service to periodically re-train on the fresh data with a mix between latest and historical
     </li>
 </ol>